Join us at Museums+Tech 2017 at the Imperial War Museum, London, on Friday 3 November 2017.

 Annual General Meeting

 It’s at Museums+Tech that MCG holds its Annual General Meeting (AGM), which is your opportunity to find out what the committee has been doing for the sector over the last 12 months, steer MCG’s direction for the coming year, and even join the committee if you are so inclined.
-You need to me a member of MCG to vote in the AGM, so make sure you sign up as a member before the conference on our membership page.
+You need to be a member of MCG to vote in the AGM, sign up as a member when getting your tickets (or via our membership page).

-Questioning museums’ responsibilities to truth in a ‘post-truth’ world – Sarah Huws & Dafydd James (Amgueddfa Cymru – National Museum Wales), Jenny Kidd (Cardiff University), Allie John (Yellobrick)
+Questioning museums’ responsibilities to truth in a ‘post-truth’ world – Sara Huws & Dafydd James (Amgueddfa Cymru – National Museum Wales), Jenny Kidd (Cardiff University), Allie John (Yellobrick)

 How do you take responsibility for your own media consumption, behaviour and truthfulness when it is increasingly difficult to distinguish real news from fake, hard news from hoaxes?
 A visit to the new exhibition at the Netherlands Institute for Sound and Vision tackles this question, exploring the role, development and function of journalistic media in Dutch society, and provoking the visitor to think about what news is and how their own opinions are formed.